MiltoxBeyond/MZ.Utils/MZ.Utils.MauiSpecific/README.md

 # ![logo](https://raw.githubusercontent.com/MiltoxBeyond/MZ.Utils/main/lavagear.jpg) MZ.Utils.MauiSpecific
-Extended Utilities for ViewModel
+Extended Utilities for ViewModels in .NET MAUI specific cases

 ## Purpose
-This library was created to eliminate some of the boilerplating that is needed to have a useful viewmodel in Xamarin (or WPF).
+This library was created to eliminate some of the boilerplating that is needed to have a useful viewmodel in MAUI.

 ## Basic Usage